jjmaldonis/OdieCode/README.md

     source /share/apps/intel/intel-original-2013-x84-mv0.0/bin/compilervars.sh intel64

 Your compilers are now:
-*    For C++:     icpc
+*    For C++:     `icpc`
-*    For C:       icc
+*    For C:       `icc`
-*    For Fortran: ifort
+*    For Fortran: `ifort`

 Now you need to make sure to install all other software that will run on the nodes with the Intel compilers (i.e. OpenMPI).
 First however, I would skip below and set the environmental variables for these Intel compilers.
 You then need to reload those env vars - just logout and log back in, thats the easiest way.

 ###Installing OpenMPI
 To install OpenMPI:
-You should note here the ROCKS installed its own version of openmpi, this is probably in /opt/openmpi.
+You should note here the ROCKS installed its own version of openmpi, this is probably in `/opt/openmpi`.
 Also, the Intel package installs its own mpi software (a few I think actually).
 We dont want to use those, we want to use our version of openmpi that we are about to install with the Intel compilers.
-This creates some trouble with setting our environment variables so we need to be careful (PATH and LD_LIBRARY_PATH specifically).
-Also note that $MPIHOME is where the main mpi environment variable is set.
-This is done in /usr/share/Modules/modulefiles/rocks-openmpi.
+This creates some trouble with setting our environment variables so we need to be careful (`PATH` and `LD_LIBRARY_PATH` specifically).
+Also note that `MPIHOME` is where the main mpi environment variable is set.
+This is done in `/usr/share/Modules/modulefiles/rocks-openmpi`.
 I changed that file - see below.
 Download from http://www.open-mpi.org/software/ompi/v1.6/ (the .gz one)

     tar xvfz openmpi-1.6.4.tar.gz